julienq/flexo/README.md

 ### New in v0.2.1 (in progress)

-* **asap** as a faster way to delay execution than setTimeout, using setImmediate where available, window.postMessage otherwise;
+* **asap** as a faster way to delay execution than setTimeout, using setImmediate where available, or window.postMessage otherwise;
 * **promise_img** takes an attributes object as argument which should contain a src property (or simply a src string.)